NREL/pyGOBLET/README.md

 ## License

-This project is licensed under the [LICENSE] License.
+This project is licensed under the GPL-3.0 License.